 Types Of Solar Panels

-You are likely to find one of three types of solar panels; monocrystalline, polycrystalline, and thin-film.
+You will likely find one of three types of solar panels: monocrystalline, polycrystalline, and thin-film.
 The type of solar panel you select will affect the final price of your solar PV system.

 Monocrystalline Solar Panels